0mi3n/Specter-Protocol/README.md

 The simplest application we can build on Specter is a private vault that lets you store your assets long-term, earn yield on idle assets, and withdraw to burner wallets for high-touch activities like trading, all without exposing your address or net balances.
-T

 ## Backend for Private Payments